xaviershay/blog/_posts/2018-05-02-reinventing-organizations-review.md

 > Can a middle manager put [these] practices in place for the department he is responsible for?
 When I am asked this question, as much as I would like to believe the opposite, I tell people not to waste their energy trying.
 Experience shows that efforts to bring [self-managing] practices into subsets of organizations bear fruit, at best, only for a short while.

-This book was primarily a survey of how self-managing organisations succeed.
+This book was primarily a survey of how self-managing organizations succeed.
 I would also like the counterpart: how they fail.
 While there are clearly some common practices among successful companies, it still feels to me that there are few enough of them that they could be flukes of survivor bias.
 (Laloux is self-aware of this possibility.)
-Though a depressing thought, it may be that creating a successful self-managing organisation requires such an extreme degree of effort and luck that attempting to do so would not be rational.
+Though a depressing thought, it may be that creating a successful self-managing organization requires such an extreme degree of effort and luck that attempting to do so would not be rational.

-No matter how much we try to fight against it with culture, heirachical management structures are fundamentally dehumanizing and disempowering.
+No matter how much we try to fight against it with culture, hierarchical management structures are fundamentally dehumanizing and disempowering.
 Idealistic as it may be, this book shows that at least in some cases, a better world is possible.
 If even just for that, it's worth your consideration.